 Binauralizer Studio is a unique plugin, that lets you play your audio through a predetermined set of virtual speakers.
 If you want to use it as a binaural plugin, you can simply choose the maximum amount of speakers and choose a position that fits your stem.

 However, it’s lacking in features as of now and I think this would be better if it was integrated with Noisemakers’ other binaural plugins.
 Even if the name suggests it’s for use in a studio, I don’t really see how one would want this over other plugins.
 At least not for binaural audio.

 ✅Unique ✅Feature Rich ❌Erratic Panning 💠Windows 🍏Mac

-The idea of Energy Panner is to change a sound’s panning according to its brightness.
+The idea of Brightness Panner is to change a sound’s panning according to its brightness.
 Judging by the interface, this looks like the most awesome panning plugin ever.

 ✅Realistic 🟡Not Good For Automation 💠Windows 🍏Mac

 Harpex has a very natural binaural sound that would be useful in any situation.
 It’s fun to use and it looks good.
 While the interface isn’t extremely intuitive, it’s still easy to use.